virtual-labs/exp-forming-sentences-1-iiith/experiment/procedure.md

 NOTE:

-If a wrong sentence is formed, [Link button](http://example.com/){: .btn } is available for re-setting.
+If a wrong sentence is formed, 'Re-form the sentence' is available for re-setting.
-You can check whether the formed sentence is a valid or not by clicking For a wrong sentence, you can get the correct sentence by clicking
+You can check whether the formed sentence is a valid or not by clicking 'Checking the correctness of this statement' For a wrong sentence, you can get the correct sentence by clicking 'Get correct sentence'